zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aro/aro-arm-template/_index.md

   ![Screenshot showing upload of file to Cloud Shell](./08.png)

-- Once the script run has finished, the Aro cluster will be projected as a new Azure Arc cluster resource.
+- Once the script run has finished, the Aro cluster will be projected as a new Azure Arc-enabled Kubernetes cluster resource.

   ![Screenshot showing Azure Portal with Azure Arc-enabled Kubernetes resource](./09.png)